 Feng Wang

-I am a first-year PhD student at Johns Hopkins University, where I am fortunate to be advised by Bloomberg Distinguished Professor Alan L. Yuille.
+I am a second-year PhD student at Johns Hopkins University, where I am fortunate to be advised by Bloomberg Distinguished Professor Alan L. Yuille.

-Before that I was a M.S. student at Tsinghua University, where I worked under the guidance of Prof. Hairong Lv.
+Before that I was an M.S. student at Tsinghua University, where I worked under the guidance of Prof. Hairong Lv.
 I also spent wonderful time interning at Microsoft Research and UIUC.

-My current research interest lies at the intersection of computer vision and natural language processing, in particualr vision-language understanding and multi-modality content generation.
+My current research interest lies at the intersection of computer vision and natural language processing, in particualr visual architectures and vision-language understanding.

 wangf3014 [at] gmail [dot] com / Github / Google Scholar